 Episode 237: Jennifer Powell McNutt

 Today, we have a fascinating conversation about a figure who has long been misunderstood and overlooked in the Christian tradition - Mary Magdalene.
 Our guest is Jennifer Powell McNutt, a scholar of church history and theology who has dedicated years to uncovering the true story of this remarkable woman.
-As Jennifer explains, Mary Magdalene was not just a penitent prostitute, as she's often been portrayed, but a devoted disciple of Jesus, one of the women who traveled with him and financially supported his ministry.
+As Jennifer explains, Mary Magdalene was not a penitent prostitute, as she's often been portrayed incorrectly, but a devoted disciple of Jesus, one of the women who traveled with him and financially supported his ministry.
 She was present at the crucifixion, the first witness to the resurrection, and the one Jesus chose to send back to the other disciples with the news.
 In many ways, she was the "apostle to the apostles."
 Yet her story has been obscured and distorted over centuries of Christian history, shaped by cultural biases and theological agendas.
 Jennifer takes us on a deep dive into the Gospels and the complex history of how Mary Magdalene has been remembered - and forgotten - in the church.
 It's a rich and illuminating conversation that challenges us to reconsider what we think we know about this pivotal figure and her significance for our understanding of Jesus and the early Christian movement.
 I think you'll find it as fascinating as I did.

 Jennifer Powell McNutt (PhD, The University of St. Andrews) is the Franklin S. Dyrness Chair of Biblical and Theological Studies and Professor of theology and history of Christianity at Wheaton College.
 She is an award-winning author, a fellow of the Royal Historical Society, an ordained teaching elder in the Presbyterian church, and a fellow of the Center for Pastor Theologians.